MattBidewell/Matty.dev/_posts/2022-11-06-aws-sam-cli.md

 ## Background

-I've been using the Sam CLI in anger now for the past 10 months.
+I've been using the Sam CLI for the past 10 months.
 It's great at deploying multiple resources onto AWS and managing local deployments for cloud-based architecture.

-I specifically use it in Monorepos where the source code for multiple Lambda functions exists.
+I specifically use it in monorepos where the source code for multiple Lambda functions exists.
 These Lambdas are written in different languages.
-Initially, the Mono repo started with Java but over time Lambda functions written in Typescript were added.
+Initially, one monorepo started with Java and over time, Lambda functions written in Typescript were added.

 ## The problem